Hajival/AdGuard/README.md

 A strict curated whitelist for AdGuard Home with a focus on maintaining privacy and security.

-It also helps avoid ads, trackers and malware.
+It also helps avoid ads, trackers and malware, and blocks tracking and telemetry wherever possible.

 It's a great starting point for people who wish to run AdGuard Home in a strict whitelisting manner.

 ℹ Please learn AdGuard Home's interface before using this list.

-## Aspects 🗒
+## Aspects

-I personally do not use:
+I personally __do not__ use:

 * Apple products or services
 * Social media sites
 * Majority of online shopping sites

-I personally use:
+I personally __do use__:

-* Microsoft products
+* Some main Microsoft products
 * Ubuntu
 * Some Australian specific stores